Õ¬ÄÐÆµµÀ

 Nicholas Patterson ’22 ’25MFA is a writer based in West Michigan with several years of experience as a content creator in higher education.
 He’s an alumnus of Õ¬ÄÐÆµµÀ (SNHU), where he earned both his bachelor’s in English and creative writing and his Master of Fine Arts in Creative Writing.
 When his head’s not in novels, you can find him outside dreaming up his own stories.
 Connect with him on .

-Explore more content like this article
+Explore more content

 About Õ¬ÄÐÆµµÀ